parth-shettiwar/Image-Colorization/README.md

 # Image Colorization
 The objective is to produce color images given grayscale input image.
 Solved by leveraing LAB colour space where L stands for liughtness channel and is directly proportional to the grauscale image.
 The rest 2 channels capture the red, green and yellow colour space in RGB channels.
 Standard Resnet is used as backbone architecture with its 6 blocks.
+Click [here](https://drive.google.com/drive/folders/1-EGdCesb0TefanxsUV5nynZXXNHs14JN?usp=sharing) to download the dataset.
+The dataset consists of landscape images mainly.

 The repo consists of following files and folders: